nekkon/angular-cli-library/README.md

 Feel free to create an issue for a request or to fix something.

-Star and support this project if you like it, to help it stay alive and maybe even be added as a boilerplate/starter to angular-cli.
+Star and support this project if you like it, to help it stay alive and maybe even be added as a boilerplate/starter to angular-cli (e.x. ng new app-name --template library).

 ## Versioning